trvedvc/adventure/README.md

 # adventure

-First serious Python project, an adventure game made with the Arcade library
+First serious Python project, an action RPG adventure game made with the Arcade library